Candice-Leigh-King/our-whereabouts-website/_drafts/2-days-in-lisbon.md

       far from Miradouro de Santa Luzia, you'll find this beautiful viewpoint.
       We arrived early in the morning so the bar wasn't open yet and we had the place to ourselves.</p><p><strong>Explore Alfama District</strong><br
-      />Alfama is the oldest and most characterful district in Lisbon.
+      />Alfama is the oldest and most characteristic district in Lisbon.
 It's got a very interesting history and walking around here you'll see many of its traditional houses.</p><p><strong>Se de
       Lisboa</strong></p><p>&nbsp;</p><p>Eat breakfast at Csntinho da
       Se</p><p>Pra&ccedil;a do Com&eacute;rcio</p><p>Arco da Rua
       Augusta</p><p>Livraria Bertrand</p><p>Santa Justa elevator</p><p>Convent